What to do When the Time Changes

 Time Zone Bug for FreeAPS Users

-If you make any changes to your Insulin Sensitivities while the pump and phone are out of sync, older versions of FreeAPS or v176 with Required Carb badge enabled, your app will crash and you will not be able to open the app again.
+In older versions of FreeAPS, if you make any changes to your Insulin Sensitivities, while the pump and phone time zones are out of sync, your app will crash and you will not be able to open the app again.
 This can happen if the time is changed for any reason, including routine travel.
+A hotfix was applied to FreeAPS v2.2 (204) on March 4, 2022.

-If you encounter the Time Zone Bug, you can work around it with these steps.
+If you encounter the Time Zone Bug while away from your computer, you can work around it with these steps.

 - Note the time of the last CGM reading